prediction-inference-causality/prediction-inference-causality.github.io/translation-guide.md

 ## Translation Process

+This process is typically done in two stages.

+**Stage 1: Structural Translation (Preserve Content & Wording)**

+*Goal: Convert the presentation structure to a basic prose structure while preserving all original content and wording.*

 ### Before Starting
 1. Read several homework/homework*.qmd files to understand the prose style
 2. Ask which lecture to translate if not specified